chusd7/Labmicrocontroladores_03/README.md

 # Labmicrocontroladores_03
-First report of the course laboratory of microcontrollers
+Thirdreport of the course laboratory of microcontrollers